Skip to content

 • It can also throw off their nutritional balance and make it harder for them to absorb nutrients.

-• Also, sulfur dust may bother their sensitive breathing systems, especially when they are in enclosed spaces.
+• Also, sulphur dust may bother their sensitive breathing systems, especially when they are in enclosed spaces.

-How to Use Flowers of Sulfur for Chickens
+How to Use Flowers of Sulphur for Chickens

 1. Dusting for External Parasites

-One of the safest ways you can use Flowers of Sulfur for chickens is by mixing it into their dust baths.
+One of the safest ways you can use Flowers of Sulphur for chickens is by mixing it into their dust baths.

 2. Add to Feed but with Cautions